Best Portable Monitors for Dorm 2026

 LG gram +view 16

-Versus the ASUS ZenScreen MB16QHG at 299$, you trade 165Hz refresh and a sub-1.8 lbs chassis for the 16:10 aspect-ratio match across 4-year ownership — for MacBook students the calculation favors LG.
+Versus the ASUS ZenScreen MB16NCG at 199$, you trade 155Hz refresh and a sub-1.8 lbs chassis for the 16:10 aspect-ratio match across 4-year ownership — for MacBook students the calculation favors LG.

 What We Love

-- 16:10 aspect ratio matches the MacBook Air display exactly — eye switching feels seamless instead of cognitively jarring per Wirecutter
+- 16:10 aspect ratio matches the MacBook Air display exactly — eye switching feels natural instead of cognitively jarring

 - WQXGA resolution at 16:10 delivers more vertical pixel area than 16:9 alternatives — code editors and document workflows pay back daily